sveetch/sveedocuments/README.rst

 * Simple collaborative way (History, authoring) for Pages;
 * Templatetags to use documents in your templates;
-* Global or 'per object' moderation on categories, threads and messages;
 * Internationalized (English and French for now);

 Links